HealerRiz/spiritual-technology/README.md

 Corrective execution is governed by lawful authority and is not performed through channeling, ritual or personal power assertion.

 ## Scope of This Repository
+This repository documents the Spiritual Technology framework as an applied system architecture.
+It defines terminology, lineage, authority boundaries, and methodological structure governing Diagnostic Intuitive Healing (DIH) and Advanced Energy Manipulation (AEM).

+The scope includes:

+Formal definitions and system boundaries

+Conceptual and operational lineage from Inner Alchemy to applied methodologies

+Authority, governance, and exclusion criteria (non-channeling, non-ritual, non-belief based)

+Canonical references to published research and technical documentation

+This repository does not contain client case work, personal narratives, ritual instructions, or experiential claims.
+It functions as a structural and reference layer supporting academic indexing, technical clarity, and cross-platform authority alignment.

 ## Canonical References